The Connection Between IBS and Eating Disorders

 Eating Disorders are a serious, and potentially fatal illness.
 Eating disorders are characterized by severe and persistent disturbances in eating behaviors, as well as very distressing thoughts and emotions.
 They are a serious mental illness requiring intensive treatment and support, and are absolutely not a choice.
 There are different types of eating disorders: Anorexia Nervosa (subtypes include: restrict type and binge-purge type), Bulimia Nervosa, ARFID (Avoidant/Restrictive Food Intake Disorder), Binge Eating Disorder, and OFSED (Other Specified Feeding and Eating Disorder).

-Though there is usually a focus on food and nutrition when it comes to treating IBS (regardless of the type of practitioner one sees), we often forget that how we feel emotionally has a direct impact on how we feel physically.
+Though there is usually a focus on food and nutrition when it comes to treating IBS, we often forget that how we feel emotionally has a direct impact on how we feel physically.
 And nowhere in our body do we feel this more than in our gut.

 What is the gut-brain connection?